Aciz/et-map-source-rebuilds/README.md

 * Terrain shaders are setup to be lightmapped instead of vertex lit, like in the original.
 * This version includes fix for blacked windows on the truck models near the inner courtyard.
 * Light entities are not restored - the original Frostbite clearly uses light entities to accompany some light sources in the map, these are not recreated in this version.
-* Texture alignment issues might be present in this version - I've only corrected texture alignment from the side wall gate, the rest of the map is entirely as-is after a decompile.
-Since the decompile was done with `-format map_bp`, it's mostly fine, but there might be few misaligned textures here and there.
+* Corrected texture alignment from the side wall gate and door (broken due to decompile).

 ### Snatch 3
 * Built from decompile entirely, includes fixed terrain blends and re-added models.
 * Fixes for terrain blends near the various bunker entrances that "punch through" the terrain
 * Fixed obvious incorrect texture near the MG42 at the middle part of the map, near Axis team door.
 * Light entities are not restored.
-* Texture alignment issues might be present in this version - I've only corrected texture alignment from doors and the spinning radar antenna, the rest of the map is entirely as-is after a decompile.
-Since the decompile was done with `-format map_bp`, it's mostly fine, but there might be few misaligned textures here and there.
+* Corrected texture alignment from all doors and the spinning radar antenna (broken due to decompile).

 ### Braundorf B4
 * Built from decompile entirely, includes fixed terrain blends (due to decompile breaking it, the map uses `q3map_alphaMod` for blends) and re-added models.
 * Editor images required for proper texture alignment on terrain are included.
 * No special shader, all required shaders are already in the original `braundorf.shader`.
 * Light entities are not restored, interior clearly used light entities, it's extremely dark.
-* Texture alignment issues might be present in this version - I've only corrected texture alignment from doors at main and side entrance, the rest of the map is entirely as-is after a decompile.
-Since the decompile was done with `-format map_bp`, it's mostly fine, but there might be few misaligned textures here and there.
+* Corrected texture alignment from doors at main gate and bunker side entrance (broken due to decompile).

 # License